Source: Android Central

 Swordigo

-If you liked Grimvalor, one of my earlier suggestions, then you'll definitely want to check out Swordigo.
+If you liked Grimvalor, one of our earlier suggestions, then you'll want to check out Swordigo.
 They're very similar games, which is totally fine with me.
 Though Swordigo is new to me, I'm having a blast with it.
 It features fun platforming, enjoyable combat, and RPG mechanics to improve your character as you go along.

 Swordigo presents a nice challenge, though not nearly as much as Grimvalor.
-It's still worth your time and it's free to start it out with ads, but a mere $1.49 to remove those ads.
+It's still worth your time, and it's free to start it out with ads, but a mere $1.49 to remove those ads.
 There are also other support options for a few cents more.

 Sword of Xolan